This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Oral HRT is ingested and metabolised in the liver.
 While undergoing first pass metabolism it affects the clotting cascade, thus increasing a woman's tendency towards thrombosis.
 Transdermal oestrogens are absorbed directly into the bloodstream, thus having less effect on the coagulation factors in the liver.
 Consideration should be given to transdermal rather than oral HRT preparations for menopausal women who are at increased risk of venous thromboembolism.

 The efficacy and safety of unregulated compounded bioidentical hormones (unregulated plant-derived hormonal combinations) are unknown.
 The quality, purity and constituents of products may be unknown.
+(See Herbal treatments and homeopathy)

 There is an association between black cohosh and a risk of liver toxicity, with some isolated reports of serious liver damage.
 The Medicines and Healthcare products Regulatory Agency (MHRA) say that all black cohosh products should carry a warning about possible liver toxicity.
 Different preparations may vary, and interactions with other medicines have been reported.
-NICE states that although there is some evidence that isoflavones or black cohosh may relieve vasomotor symptoms, women should be informed that multiple preparations are available and their safety is uncertain.

 Contact your local Medicines Information Department for further information regarding interactions.